jayjay-05/FidgieQlickr/README.md

 The app for Fidgie Qlickr was created on `React Native`, using `JavaScript`.
 The app consists of simple interactive elements such as text, images, buttons, input text and scrolling view options.

 Within the code to improve the UI/UX, the background colour was adjusted to better fit the theme of Fidgie Qlickr.
-Other design choices made were centring text, images and input boxes as well as including scrolling view so all information on the app could fit on one page.
+Other design choices made were centering text, images and input boxes as well as including scrolling view so all information on the app could fit on one page.

 The first page of the app was coded to receive input from the user using the TextInput.
 Unfortunately due to time constraints, the input from the user was not stored anywhere meaningful in terms of data collection.